Civoremo/Sprint-Challenge-Node-Express/answers.md

 - [ ] Describe a Resource?

-    -
+    - Anything on your system that you want to manage.

 - [ ] What can the API return to help clients know if a request was successful?

-    - An API can return Error codes that can help clients know what the issue with their request is.
+    - An API can return status codes that can help clients know what the issue with their request is.

 - [ ] How can we partition our application into sub-applications?